nfdi4plants/ARC-specification/ISA-XLSX.md

 ## INVESTIGATION section

 This section is organized in several subsections, described in detail below.
-The Investigation section provides a flexible mechanism for grouping two or more Study files where required.
-When only one Study is created, the values in this section SHOULD be left empty and the relevant metadata values recorded in the Study section only.

-These sections implement an `Investigation` from the ISA Abstract Model.
+This section implements an `Investigation` from the ISA Abstract Model.

 ### INVESTIGATION